-Formerly known as: Business Administration 230Q

-MFE 230R Advanced Computational Finance 2 Units

-This course builds on the techniques learned in 230D, Quantitative Methods for Derivative Pricing.
+Stochastic Calculus with Asset Pricing Applications: Read Less [-] MFE 230R Advanced Computational Finance 2 Units Offered through: Business Administration Terms offered: Fall 2008, Fall 2006, Fall 2005 This course builds on the techniques learned in 230D, Quantitative Methods for Derivative Pricing.
 The focus is to gain a deeper analysis of numerical and computational issues in pricing and calibration.
 The orientation of the course is hands-on, with heavy use of computational techniques applied to case projects.
 The primary objective of this course is to prepare students to tackle the latest challenges in quantitative pricing that they are likely to encounter in cutting-edge financial institutions.
+Advanced Computational Finance: Read More [+] Rules & Requirements Prerequisites: 230D Hours & Format Summer: 8 weeks - 2-4 hours of lecture and 2-4 hours of lecture per week Additional Details Subject/Course Level: Masters in Financial Engineering/Graduate Grading: Letter grade.

+Advanced Computational Finance: Read Less [-]

+MFE 230S Behavioral Finance 1 or 2 Units

+Offered through: Business Administration

+Terms offered: Spring 2017, Spring 2015, Spring 2009

+Over the last 25 years, psychologists have come to better understand the processes by which people make judgements and decisions.
+They have identified common judgement and decision heuristics and the biases associated with these.
+An understanding of one's own decision biases and those of others is an important tool for managers.
+Behavioral Decision Theory has also contributed to our understanding of financial markets.
+This course will discuss the common biases and heuristics.

+Behavioral Finance: Read More [+]

 Rules & Requirements

 Prerequisites: 230D

 Hours & Format

-Summer: 8 weeks - 2-4 hours of lecture and 2-4 hours of lecture per
+Fall and/or spring: 8 weeks - 4 hours of lecture, 4 hours of lecture, 1

-weel
+hour of discussion, and 1 hour of discussion per week

 Additional Details

 Subject/Course Level: Masters in Financial Engineering/Graduate

 Grading: Letter grade.

-MFE 230S Behavioral Finance 1 or 2 Units Over the last 25 years, psychologists have come to better understand the processes by which people make judgements and decisions.
-They have identified common judgement and decision heuristics and the biases associated with these.
-An understanding of one's own decision biases and those of others is an important tool for managers.
-Behavioral Decision Theory has also contributed to our understanding of financial markets.
-This course will discuss the common biases and heuristics.
-Rules & Requirements Prerequisites: 230D Hours & Format Fall and/or spring: 8 weeks - 4 hours of lecture, 4 hours of lecture, 1 hour of discussion, and 1 hour of discussion per week Additional Details Subject/Course Level: Masters in Financial Engineering/Graduate MFE 230T Topics in Financial Engineering 1 - 5 Units Advanced study in the field of finance engineering that will address current and emerging issues.
+Behavioral Finance: Read Less [-] MFE 230T Topics in Financial Engineering 1 - 5 Units Offered through: Business Administration Terms offered: Spring 2015, Summer 2013 10 Week Session, Fall 2012 Advanced study in the field of finance engineering that will address current and emerging issues.
 Topics will vary with each offering and will be announced at the beginning of each term.
-Rules & Requirements Repeat rules: Course may be repeated for credit as topic varies.
+Topics in Financial Engineering: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit as topic varies.
 Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 1-6 hours of lecture per week Summer: 8 weeks - 2-12 hours of lecture per week Additional Details Subject/Course Level: Masters in Financial Engineering/Graduate Grading: The grading option will be decided by the instructor when the class is offered.

-MFE 230V Credit Risk Modeling 2 Units Focuses on the techniques currently used to model credit risk.
+Topics in Financial Engineering: Read Less [-] MFE 230V Credit Risk Modeling 2 Units Offered through: Business Administration Terms offered: Fall 2008, Fall 2005, Fall 2004 Focuses on the techniques currently used to model credit risk.
 The course will cover default probabilities, loss given default, correlation, credit portfolio analytics, bond valuation, loan valuation, and credit derivative valuation.
 Emphasis will be placed on model building, model validation, and interpreting model output.
 Students will be required to do some high-level programming in a package such as Matlab.
 Some empirical testing exercises will also be part of the project work.
-Hours & Format Summer: 8 weeks - 4 hours of lecture and 4 hours of lecture per week Additional Details Subject/Course Level: Masters in Financial Engineering/Graduate Grading: Letter grade.
+Credit Risk Modeling: Read More [+] Hours & Format Summer: 8 weeks - 4 hours of lecture and 4 hours of lecture per week Additional Details Subject/Course Level: Masters in Financial Engineering/Graduate Grading: Letter grade.